mde/ejs/docs/reference/controllers.md

 ```
 respondTo(strategies)
 ```
+Allows you to provide specific response-strategies to use for a particular request.

-When you use `respondTo`, it overrides any formats declared to be supported on the controller using `canRespondTo`.
+NOTE: when you use `respondTo`, it overrides any formats declared to be supported on the controller using `canRespondTo`.

 ##### strategies
 - `strategies [object]`: Format-specific strategies for outputting a response.